2010 Daytona 500

 The 2010 Daytona 500 was the first stock car race of the 2010 NASCAR Sprint Cup Series.
-The 52nd running of the Daytona 500, it was held on February 14, 2010, in Daytona Beach, Florida, at Daytona International Speedway, before a crowd of about 175,000 attendees.
-Earnhardt Ganassi Racing driver Jamie McMurray won the 208-lap race from the 13th position.
+The 52nd Daytona 500, it was held on February 14, 2010, in Daytona Beach, Florida, at Daytona International Speedway, before a crowd of about 175,000 attendees.
+Earnhardt Ganassi Racing's Jamie McMurray won the 208-lap race from 13th place.
 Dale Earnhardt Jr. of Hendrick Motorsports finished in second, and Roush Fenway Racing's Greg Biffle was third.

-That was final NASCAR start of 1997 400 mile race winner John Andretti before his death in 10 years later.

-Mark Martin, the oldest pole position winner in event history at 51 years and 27 days, led the opening four laps before Kasey Kahne passed him on lap five.
-Martin retook the lead two laps later.
-The lead changed 52 times among a then record-breaking 21 different drivers over the course of the race, with Kevin Harvick leading the most laps (41).
+Mark Martin, the event's oldest pole position winner at 51 years and 27 days, led the first four laps before Kasey Kahne passed him on lap five.
+Martin reclaimed the lead two laps later.
+The lead changed 52 times between a then-record-breaking 21 different drivers during the race, with Kevin Harvick leading the most laps (41).
 It was twice stopped because a large pothole developed between turns one and two, due to moisture, cold weather, and heavy cars scraping the tarmac surface as they ran low to the ground for better aerodynamic efficiency.
-Harvick led on the 206th lap, until McMurray passed for his first Daytona 500 victory, and the fourth of his career.
+Harvick led on the 206th lap, until McMurray passed him for his first Daytona 500 victory, and the fourth of his career.

 Because this was the first race of the season, McMurray led the Drivers' Championship with 195 points, followed by Earnhardt in second place who had 175 points and Biffle in third with 170 points.
 Clint Bowyer and Harvick were fourth and fifth with 165 and 155 points, respectively.
-In the Manufacturers' Championship, Chevrolet led with nine points, ahead of Ford in second place with six points.
-Toyota was in third with four points, and Dodge completed the top four with three points with thirty-five races left in the season.
+In the Manufacturers' Championship, Chevrolet led with nine points, ahead of Ford with six points.
+Toyota with four points, and Dodge with three points with thirty-five races left in the season.